If you have type 2 diabetes, your doctor might suggest Januvia (sitagliptin) as a treatment option for you to try.

 Dosage adjustments

-If you have kidney problems, you might need to take a lower dose of Januvia.
+If you have a kidney problem, you might need to take a lower dosage of Januvia.

-In this case, your doctor may recommend that you take 25 mg or 50 mg of the drug once daily.
-This is because the kidneys break down Januvia in the body.
-If your kidneys aren’t working correctly, you may get too much of the drug in your body with the typical dosage.
+In this case, your doctor may prescribe you 25 mg or 50 mg of the drug once per day.
+This is because the kidneys break down the drug in the body.
+And if your kidneys aren’t working correctly, you may get too much Januvia in your body with the typical dosage.

 Always follow your doctor’s dosage instructions to help make sure that you’re getting the most out of your medication.